Ganadhish7/upvoter-v1/README.md

 - Tailwind CSS

 ## Setup / Installation
-Provide a step-by-step guide on how to set up and install the project locally.

-1. Clone the repository: `git clone https://github.com/yourusername/yourrepository.git`
+1. Clone the repository: `git clone [https://github.com/yourusername/yourrepository.git](https://github.com/Ganadhish7/upvoter-v1.git)`
 2. Install dependencies: `npm install`
-3. Start the development server: `npm start`
+3. Start the development server: `npm run dev`

 ## Usage
 Explain how to use the application, including any necessary steps to sign up, sign in, and ask questions or queries.